Bikas0/SrLLM-Acme-AI/README.md

 ## Technical Design Notes

 ### System Architecture & Scalability
 The system employs a modular, scalable architecture designed for high-performance medical information retrieval.
-FAISS indices are implemented with distributed computing capabilities, allowing horizontal scaling across multiple nodes.
+FAISS indices are implemented with distributed computing capabilities.
 The FastAPI application is containerized and can be load-balanced for increased throughput.
 Key components like the embedding service and translation module are isolated for independent scaling based on demand.

 ### Modularity & Future Improvements
 The codebase is structured with clear separation of concerns: